Why People Gamble,

 The casino's psychological tricks

-Casino games exploit psychology to get us to play.
-That's no accident.
+One way they do this is by employing psychology.
 Researcher Natasha Dow Schüll charges that game makers intentionally try to make their games addictive, making her case in her book Addiction by Design.
 Kevin Harrigan at the University of Waterloo has done considerable research into the addictive properties of gambling games, especially slot machines.
-Even when game features don't result in full-blown addiction, they do get people to play longer than they would have otherwise.
+Even when game features don't result in full-blown addiction, they do get us to play longer than we would have otherwise.

 Scientists discovered long ago we're more interested in